This event has now passed. Watch a recording of the session above.

-In this virtual symposium, Food Standard Agency (FSA) analysts, leading academics and research agencies will demonstrate how social science can be used to understand food in a digital world.
+In this virtual symposium, Food Standard Agency (FSA) analysts, leading academics and research agencies demonstrated how social science can be used to understand food in a digital world.

-The symposium will cover the recent modification of the FSA flagship survey Food and You, digital self-reporting methods on hand washing behaviour and key findings from recent social media analysis, including COVID-19 trends in food behaviour.
+The symposium covered the recent modification of the FSA flagship survey Food and You, digital self-reporting methods on hand washing behaviour and key findings from recent social media analysis, including COVID-19 trends in food behaviour.

-The event is an opportunity for anyone in the social science community to hear about how research directly informs real-life government policy under rapidly changing circumstances.
-Join our virtual break-out sessions with experts from academia, industry and policy on the following topics:
+The event provided an opportunity for anyone in the social science community to hear about how research directly informs real-life government policy under rapidly changing circumstances.
+Participants were able to join our virtual break-out sessions with experts from academia, industry and policy on the following topics:

 - The digitalisation of food

 - The potential of social media analysis

 This event was delivered by the Food Standards Agency, in partnership with the University of Sheffield, as part of the ESRC Festival of Social Science.